paxsomnius/Algoneer-ASA/README.md

 ### Autoken.py

 Ok so you have Docker installed, windows terminal, wsl2, the pythonsdk installed in wsl, the docker container is running and the remote wsl extension installed in VS code.
+Also you have minted your asset on the testnet and are ready to distribute.

 <samp>Open up your terminal, enter your distro and cd into the sandbox folder</samp>